What Are “Pain And Suffering” Damages In A Personal Injury Case?

 It is also important to understand that Florida follows a comparative negligence rule in personal injury cases.
 This means the jury is required to consider whether the plaintiff’s actions contributed to their accident or injuries in any way.
 The jury must assign a percentage of “fault” and the court will reduce any final award of damages accordingly.

-Contact the Leifer Law Firm Today
+Contact Leifer & Ramirez Today